 Loan PeriodsBooks, MP3 Playaways and Books on CD can be checked out for an initial period of 21 days.

-If there is no hold on the item, it can be renewed twice.
+If there is no hold on the item, it can be renewed ten times.
 If someone has placed a hold on your item, you may not renew it.

 • Item not returned in 30 days after due date -- $5 overdue fee